The Horrors of David Parker Ray, the Toy Box Killer

 Despite the evidence, the trial was kneecapped as the judge forced all three women to hold trials separately.
 This hindered their ability to corroborate each others’ stories, leaving much of the evidence circumstantial.

 The judge also ruled out much of the evidence from the trailer as admissible for two of the cases.
-He claimed that all sex was consensual, which led to juries doubting the validity of the women’s stories.
+He claimed that everything was consensual, which led to juries doubting the validity of the women’s stories.

 In 2002, David Parker Ray was sentenced to 224 years in prison, the result of a plea deal that negotiated a lighter sentence for his daughter.
-He died just months later of a heart attack at 62 years old, escaping nearly any punishment for his heinous crimes.
+He passed away just months later of a heart attack at 62 years old, escaping nearly any punishment for his heinous crimes.

 Ray, right, with his lawyer during the court proceedings.
 Getty.